Product

 This is the classical model for a SaaS company.
 You build and then constantly update a software package and charge clients weekly, monthly, or yearly to use it.
 It can take a long time to get a subscription revenue stream up to sustainability, so this can be considered the “end game” for many businesses.

-Beginning out by selling ad space, transitioning through a freemium model, and then landing here is an all too common route in the SaaS industry.
+Beginning by selling ad space, transitioning through a freemium model, and landing here is an all-too-common route in the SaaS industry.

 9. Transactional revenue model

 This model charges customers by usage.
-Some clients, especially smaller ones or those that are not yet sure about the added value of your software, might prefer this option for its transparency.
+Some clients, especially smaller ones or those not yet sure about your software's added value, might prefer this option for its transparency.

 10. Web sales

-This model is compatible with transactional or subscription sales, but it is done through a specific website.
+This model is compatible with transactional or subscription sales but is done through a specific website.
 You drive visitors to your persuasive website and let it convert them.

-Baremetrics can help you explore different revenue models and see immediately when pricing experiments are working.
+Baremetrics can help you explore different revenue models and determine when pricing experiments work.

-Sign up for the Baremetrics free trial and start seeing more into your subscription revenues now.
+Sign up for the Baremetrics free trial and see more about your subscription revenues now.

 Costs associated with revenue models

 Different revenue models entail different cost structures.
-Profitability is not just about increasing revenues; it also requires balancing your expenses.
-While giving away your product for free might offer long-term revenue growth from service contracts or conversions from free to premium service, you need to have the cash on hand to afford those added upfront costs.
+Profitability is not just about increasing revenues but also balancing your expenses.
+While giving away your product for free might offer long-term revenue growth from service contracts or conversions from free to premium service, you need the cash to afford those added upfront costs.

 Variable costs are the per-item costs of service.
 This can include transaction and hosting costs.
 Fixed costs, conversely, are not directly tied to your products.
 These include rent, payroll, equipment, and development costs.

-Although marketing and advertising expenses are a necessary part of any smart business plan, you need to stay on top of them to make sure they are driving sales and not just getting out of hand.
+Although marketing and advertising expenses are a necessary part of any smart business plan, you must stay on top to ensure they drive sales and not just get out of hand.
 If your marketing isn’t targeted well, you won’t drive the right visitors to your website.

 To learn more about financial modeling, check out: How to Build a Financial Model